 Ask clients to pay an upfront payment before you start a project.
 Alternatively, break down a bigger project into stages and bill clients after you finish each of them.
 Sending partial and final invoices could help you do this more effectively.

 What if your clients forget to pay you?
 This situation usually leads towards an uncomfortable conversion over money.
 However, you can avoid it by setting up invoice reminders in your invoicing software.
 Once a client goes over the deadline, a reminder is sent automatically with a predefined message.

 Last but not least, to get paid earlier you have to make it easy for clients to make a payment.
 Integrate a “Pay now” button on your invoices and connect invoice payments with Stripe or Paypal.

 Here is how this invoice looks like.

-You always have a limited time to work on projects on your own.
+You always have limited time to work on projects on your own.
 At some point, you need to massively scale your business to achieve the next growth milestone.

-Good news – you have already learnt a lot about how a company should operate by running your side hustle.
+Good news – you have already learned a lot about how a company should operate by running your side hustle.
 You know a thing about invoicing and accounting, dealing with late payments, and maintaining your cash flow.
 Acquiring new clients to grow your business is another crucial skill that complements your talent as a designer.

 As you have a steady revenue from your loyal clients and can potentially take up more work, that’s time to source candidates for design work on a part-time or full-time basis and focus more on business development.
 You can also consider introducing more design automation to finish your projects faster.

 Becoming a well-earning freelance designer takes time.
-However, by setting up a measurable goal and establishing the right routines to achieve it will help become better freelance designers much faster.
+However, setting up a measurable goal and establishing the right routines to achieve it will help become better freelance designers much faster.
 As a result, you will also earn more and continue getting referrals from happy clients.
 You need to start somewhere, so time to do it right now!